When it comes to your cruise, the majority of time is spent on the ship, but perhaps nothing is looked forward to as much as visiting ports of call.

 While that stay may seem short, for most people it’s perfectly fine.
 It offers plenty of time to explore and go have an adventure, while making it back for dinner and evening on the ship.

-Some cruise lines are opening up more overnight stays in ports or extended hours that stretch into the evening.
+Some cruise lines are opening up more overnight stays in ports or extended hours that stretch well into the evening.

-Do You Have to Book an Excursion?
+Do I Have to Book a Shore Excursion?

 But if you want to save cash, or simply want to take it easy, then you don’t have to book anything.
 In fact, many people simply go explore ports on their own instead of being part of a bigger tour.